 The aim of the assignment is, first, to aid your understanding of the treated content by providing questions and problems which inspire reflection.
-Completing these exercises will help ensure:
+Second, it is to examinate the following:

 - That you can analyze the problems faced by a scheduling algorithm and other problems in a time-sharing environment. - That you know how to solve these problems, i.e. know some common scheduling algorithms. - That you can analyze a situation and choose among scheduling algorithms and what advantages or disadvantages certain adaptions to them might have. - That you can analyze a situation with regard to synchronization and apply a correct solution to avoid race conditions and deadlocks.